-As a result of the pandemic the Office requested CARES funding from Arapahoe and Douglas counties to allow them to update the cubicles within the office to meet the requirements of social distancing.
-We were also able to replace desktop setups with laptop computers to allow remote working for a majority of the organization.
-This \$186,891 in funding was the major difference between budgeted and actual revenue for special program operations.
+As a result of the pandemic the Office requested ARPA funding from Arapahoe and Douglas counties to allow them to update the cubicles within the office to meet the requirements of social distancing.
+Douglas County elected to fund our request through their general fund instead of ARPA funds and increased their budget appropriation for the entire \$929,000 requests when actual expenditures were under \$50,000

-The total budget for criminal prosecution was \$25,410,042.
-Of this amount, \$24,396,467 was spent during 2020.
-The most significant saving was associated with the pandemic limiting office and vehicle expenses and the implementation of the medical self-insurance plan.
+The total budget for criminal prosecution was \$26,753,787.
+Of this amount, \$25,073,602 was spent during 2021.
+The most significant saving was associated with the "great resignation", and the success of the medical self-insurance plan, and the budgeting of ARPA funds in 2021 that were not utilized but will carry forward to future years.

-The total 2020 general fund budgeted expenditures, including \$1,968,718 for various operating grant programs, were \$26,365,185 which was underspent by \$700,224.
-This difference is reserved for self-insurance claims in future years, 2021 expenditures approved by our counties and to cover prepaid expenses recorded in 2020.
+The total 2020 general fund budgeted expenditures, including \$1,338,991 for various operating grant programs, were \$28,092,718 which was underspent by \$1,516,119.
+The major budgetary difference for operating grants was the discontinuance of the One Place program and the conclusion of the STEM school case along with the difference in criminal prosecution